EXPECT THE IMPOSSIBLE.

 Mission: Impossible 1996-U.S. 110 min.
 Color.
 Widescreen.
 Produced by Tom Cruise, Paula Wagner.
 Directed by Brian De Palma.
 Screenplay: David Koepp, Robert Towne.
 Cinematography: Stephen H. Burum.
 Music: Danny Elfman.
 Makeup: Rob Bottin, and others.
 Cast: Tom Cruise (Ethan Hunt), Jon Voight (Jim Phelps), Emmanuelle Béart (Claire Phelps), Henry Czerny, Jean Reno, Ving Rhames… Kristin Scott Thomas, Vanessa Redgrave.
 Cameo: Emilio Estevez.

 Trivia: The TV series ran from 1966-1973 and 1988-1990.
 Peter Graves, who played Phelps on the show, allegedly declined an offer to reprise the role.
-Juliette Binoche was allegedly considered for the part of Claire.
-Followed by four sequels, starting with Mission: Impossible II (2000).
+Juliette Binoche was reportedly considered for the part of Claire.
+Followed by five sequels, starting with Mission: Impossible II (2000).

 Last word: “It becomes personal because I’d created the initial storyline with Steve Zaillian.
 There were many screenplays before, and I took it in a direction that appealed to me.
 So it’s very much a story that I wanted to tell.
 You weren’t just handed a script and told, ‘figure out how to direct this.’
 We created the whole ‘Mission: Impossible’ scenario.
 It took us many months.
 So it’s very different than, you know, directing something that’s been pretty much worked out and the script that you accept to do.”
 (De Palma, De Palma a la Mod)